Executive Summary, Or How To Avoid Reading This Article

-If you are still on Fossil 2.1 through 2.9 but you want Fossil to go ahead and start using SHA3 hashes, change the hash policy to "sha3" using a command like this:
+Even after upgrading to Fossil 2.1, Fossil will continue to use nothing but SHA1 hashes on legacy repositories, thus preserving complete compatibility with Fossil 1.37 and before.
+If you want Fossil to go ahead and start using SHA3 hashes, change the hash policy to "sha3" using a command like this:

 fossil hash-policy sha3

-The next check-in will use a SHA3 hash, so that when that check-in is pushed to colleagues, their clones will include the new SHA3-named artifact, so their local Fossil instances will automatically convert their clones to "sha3" mode as well.
+The next check-in will use a SHA3 hash.
+And when that check-in is pushed to colleagues, their copies of Fossil will see the new SHA3-named artifact and automatically convert to SHA3 as well.

 Of course, if some members of your team stubbornly refuse to upgrade past Fossil 1.37, you should avoid changing the hash policy and creating artifacts with SHA3 names, because once you do that your recalcitrant coworkers will no longer be able to collaborate.